rezamasoudi/laravel-shop/README.md

 ```

 ### How to use
-implements model with `Payable` interface and add `InteractsWithCart`
+implements model with `orderable` interface and add `InteractsWithCart`
 trait in model like below example:

 ```php